 Is everything over, once the President rejects the mercy petition and signs his assent?

 The Supreme Court has also directed all prison authorities to give a gap of 14 days between intimation of the rejection of mercy petition to the condemned prisoner and his actual execution.
 In this time period, the convict can seek judicial redress of grievances against the rejection of mercy plea.
 Also note that if the President grants an unfair pardon, SC can overrule it.

-So the longest route of capital punishment can be summarized as follows :
+So the long route of capital punishment can be summarized as follows :

 - Trail court awards death sentence.